Toolkit

 Summary of evidence on the impact of HFSS restrictions so far in England - Members only

-The Welsh Government will implement regulation restricting the promotion and placement of HFSS products in March 2026.
-Measures will be consistent with those in place in England.
+The Welsh Government implemented regulation restricting the promotion and placement of HFSS products from 26 March 2026.
+The Scottish Government will implement restrictions on 1 October 2026.
+Measures are consistent with those in place in England.

 Wales

-The Food (Promotion and Presentation) (Wales) Regulations 2025 - Regulation to come into force 26 March 2026
+The Food (Promotion and Presentation) (Wales) Regulations 2025 - Regulation came into force 26 March 2026

 FDF Q&A on Welsh HFSS Promotional Restrictions - Members only